Dead zones and phase reduction of coupled oscillators: Introduction

 The notions of dead zones and effective coupling graphs considered in Reference~\onlinecite{AshBicPoi2019} generalize naturally to network dynamical systems~\eqref{eq:Network}.
 Suppose that~$A$ is a set and~$X$ a vector space.
 Given a function~$f:A\to X$ write

 for the zero set of~$f$.

 \begin{defn} A \emph{dead zone} of the coupling function~$\gf$ is a maximal connected open set $U\subset\cM^2$ such that $\gf(U)=0$. \end{defn}

 For a given coupling function~$\gf$ let~$\DZ(\gf)$ denote the union of all dead zones.
 The coupling function~$\gf$ has \emph{simple dead zones} if~$\DZ(\gf)$ is connected, that is, there is exactly one dead zone.
+Effective coupling can now be encoded by a graph as in Reference~\onlinecite{AshBicPoi2019}; for completeness, we generalize the notion of an effective coupling graph to~\eqref{eq:Network}.

 \begin{defn} The \emph{effective coupling graph~$\cG_\gf(x)$ at $x\in\cM^N$} is a directed graph on~$N$ vertices with edges

 \end{defn}